I received an email question recently about the relative efficiency of naalbinding and knitting.

 I’m curious!

-3 Comments on “Naalbinding speed?”
+3 responses to “Naalbinding speed?”

 I learned knitting and naalbinding about the same time 3 years ago.
 I do them approximately the same speed.